All Episodes

 It was great.

-Why we well, it's the president's done everything he can do on his own, and now we need Congress and Congress to their credit, took the first step towards reconciliation.
+Well, the president's done everything he can do on his own, and now we need Congress and Congress to their credit, took the first step towards reconciliation.

 And it will be a good first step.

-Uh October one will be here very quickly.
+October 1 will be here very quickly.

-We can return to constitutional order and hopefully get on a path to a balanced budget, reign in spending, but also prioritize where spending needs to go, and that means the borders, and that means energy.
+We can return to constitutional order and hopefully get on a path to a balanced budget, rein in spending, but also prioritize where spending needs to go.

-Uh Donna got a roll, as you know, it's Friday.
+As you know, it's Friday.

 Man, time flies by.

-Your last day to register, will announce hopefully next week a winner for our Tesla giveaway contest.
+Your last day to register will announce hopefully next week a winner for our Tesla giveaway contest.

 You get to pick the Tesla of your choice.